TokisanGames/Terrain3D/doc/api/class_terrain3dregion.rst

 A Dictionary that stores the instancer transforms for this region.

-The format is instances{mesh_id:int} -> cells{grid_location:Vector2i} -> ( Array\ :ref:`Transform3D<class_Transform3D>`, PackedColorArray, modified:bool ).
+The format is instances{mesh_id:int} -> cells{grid_location:Vector2i} -> ( Array:Transform3D, PackedColorArray, modified:bool ).
 That is:

-- A dictionary keyed by mesh_id that returns:
+- A Dictionary keyed by mesh_id that returns:

-- A dictionary keyed by the grid location of the 32 x 32m cell that returns:
+- A Dictionary keyed by the grid location of the 32 x 32m cell that returns:

 - A 3-item Array that contains:

 - 0: An Array of Transform3Ds

-- 1: A PackedColorArray
+- 1: A PackedColorArray with instance colors, same index as above

 - 2: A bool that tracks if this cell has been modified